Arike Ogunbowale: Early life

+High school

+In high school, she also played as a soccer forward, but decided to focus on basketball after coming to enjoy the sport more.

 She went on to play high school basketball at Divine Savior Holy Angels High School (DSHA) in Milwaukee, Wisconsin.
 DSHA has long been known for its multiple national and state titles in numerous sports.
-Ogunbowale returned to DSHA on December 30, 2021 to be inducted into the Hall of Fame there.
+Ogunbowale returned to DSHA on December 30, 2021, to be inducted into the Hall of Fame there.
 In the 2014–2015 season, the team won the Wisconsin Interscholastic Athletic Association Division I title, with Ogunbowale averaging 27.2 points per game.
 She scored 55 points in a semi-final game against an undefeated team.
 Ogunbowale was ranked ninth in the world, named 2015 Wisconsin Miss Basketball and was a McDonald's High School All-America selection.

-College
+College career

 Ogunbowale averaged 11.4 points per game in her freshman season at Notre Dame as a reserve player, and became a regular starter the next year.

 In her junior season, Ogunbowale helped the Fighting Irish win the 2018 NCAA Division I women's basketball tournament, making game-winning baskets in the semifinal against UConn and in the final against Mississippi State.
 Shortly after the end of the 2017–18 school year, the Atlantic Coast Conference named her as its female Athlete of the Year across all sports, sharing honors with men's winner Lamar Jackson of Louisville football.

 In her next and final season at Notre Dame, she again helped them to the final of the NCAA tournament but this time, despite contributing 31 points through that match and a tournament average of 22.8 points, she missed 1 of 2 free throws in the final seconds against Baylor, with her miss providing the final 1-point margin.

-Professional
+Professional career

+WNBA

-Ogunbowale was the fifth overall pick in the 2019 WNBA draft by the Dallas Wings.
+Ogunbowale entered the WNBA league in 2019 when she was the fifth overall pick in the 2019 WNBA draft by the Dallas Wings.

 Ogunbowale was selected as the WNBA 2021 All-Star Game Most Valuable Player (MVP) with 26 points in the team WNBA win versus the women's Olympic squad, Team USA (July 14, 2021).

 During the 2019 season, she was third in the league in scoring, averaging 19.1 points per game.
 She scored 20 or more points in 13 of her final 14 games, including the final 11 of the season.
 After the season, Ogunbowale was named to the All-Rookie Team.